vijayshankar037/updatepunjab/wp-content/plugins/adrotate/readme.txt

 * Dashboard notifications when ads are about to expire or need attention
 * Use shortcodes, widgets or PHP to put ads on your site

-NOTE: Certain features are exclusive to AdRotate PRO.
-Learn more about [AdRotate Pro](https://ajdg.solutions/products/adrotate-for-wordpress/features/?utm_campaign=features&utm_medium=readme&utm_source=adrotate-free).
+AdRotate and AdRotate Pro share many features.
+But some features are available in AdRotate Professional only.
+Learn more about [AdRotate Pro](https://ajdg.solutions/plugins/adrotate-for-wordpress/features/?utm_campaign=features&utm_medium=readme&utm_source=adrotate-free) on my website.

 **AdRotate Switch**

-Looking to switch from another plugin to AdRotate or AdRotate Pro?
-Check out [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) and see if your current advertising plugin is compatible for migrating your data!

-NOTE: Unsolicited offers, parnterships, job offers, promotional emails or product offers to "enhance" my business or products through this site or any means are not appreciated and will most likely be ignored.
+To make switching from other plugins more easy and straightforward I've created AdRotate Switch.
+Migrate compatible adverts, groups/locations and settings over in just a few clicks.

+Compatible plugins include: Ad Injection, Ad King Pro, Advanced Advertising Manager, Advertising Manager, WP Bannerize, BannerMan, Max Banner Ads Pro, Simple Ads Manager, Useful Banner Manager, WP Pro Ad System, wp125, WP-Ad-Manager / Ad Minister, WP Advertize It

+Check out [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) for more information!

 == Installation ==

 Installing the plugin is as easy as clicking "Install Now" from your dashboards plugin page.

-For more detailed instructions check out the [installation guide](https://ajdg.solutions/manuals/adrotate-manuals/installing-adrotate-on-your-website/?utm_campaign=setup-manual&utm_medium=readme&utm_source=adrotate-free).
+For more detailed instructions check out the [installation steps](https://ajdg.solutions/manuals/adrotate-manuals/installing-adrotate-on-your-website/?utm_campaign=setup-manual&utm_medium=readme&utm_source=adrotate-free) on the AdRotate website.

-**AdRotate Switch**

-Looking to switch from another plugin to AdRotate or AdRotate Pro?
-Check out [AdRotate Switch](https://wordpress.org/plugins/adrotate-switch/) and see if your current advertising plugin is compatible for migrating your data!

-**Useful links**

-* [Usage guides](https://ajdg.solutions/manuals/adrotate-manuals/?utm_campaign=adrotate-manual&utm_medium=readme&utm_source=adrotate-free) - Every popular feature explained
-* [Support Forum](https://ajdg.solutions/forums/?utm_campaign=forums&utm_medium=readme&utm_source=adrotate-free) - Ask your questions here
-* [Plugin page](https://ajdg.solutions/products/adrotate-for-wordpress/?utm_campaign=adrotate-page&utm_medium=readme&utm_source=adrotate-free) - Features, possibilities and AdRotate Pro

 == Frequently Asked Questions ==